 If you would like a little guidance on your first biking adventure, Fort Collins-based Beer & Bike Tours is ready to take you on your first fat tire adventure.
 Front Range Ride Guides also leads full and half-day mountain bike tours in the Fort Collins area, which include lunch and a video of your tour.

 Blooms on Wheels:

-CC’s Flower Truck is on a mission to spread peace, love and flowers throughout Northern Colorado.
-You’ll find the blue 1968 Volkswagon Transporter, bursting with colorful flowers, often parked at breweries, markets and more.
-Owner Caitlin Dunnagan sources flowers from local growers and a portion of flower sales is donated to one of three charities, including the Larimer County Humane Society.
+CC’s Flower Truck is on a mission to spread peace, love, and flowers throughout Northern Colorado.
+You’ll find the blue 1968 Volkswagon Transporter, bursting with colorful flowers, often parked at breweries, markets, and more.
+Owner Caitlin Dunnagan sources flowers from local growers and a portion of flower sales are donated to one of three charities, including the Larimer County Humane Society.
 Unsold blooms are donated to nursing homes and hospitals.
 “Sometimes a simple flower is all someone needs to turn things around and remind them to smile again,” Caitlin says.

 Drive-In Music (and Movies!):

 Fort Collins is home to the Holiday Twin Drive-In, one of six drive-in movie lots left in Colorado and only one of 348 left in the entire country.
-Located at 2206 S Overland Trail, the Holiday Twin will bring back COVID-created FoCoMX Drive & Jive, a weekly evening concert series that runs through the summer.
-Concert attendees can lounge in lawn chairs (bring your own) next to their cars and onsite snacks/beverages can be purchased online through the drive-in website.
-Click here for the lineup, pricing and other details.
+Located at 2206 S Overland Trail, the Holiday Twin hosts events and outdoor movie showings.
+Click here for the lineup, pricing, and other details.
 Oh, and the Drive-In shows movies, too!